hse-project/rfcs/rfcs/hse/0001-configuration-refactor.md

 force when it comes to how HSE should be configured while leaving avenues for end users to have a say.
 The best way to do this is for application developers to expose HSE configuration options at the application level.
-In MongoDB's case, HSE options that MongoDB wants to expose would belong in the `mongodb.conf` file right next to general MongoDB options.
+In MongoDB's case, HSE options that MongoDB wants to expose would belong in the `mongod.conf` file right next to general MongoDB options.
 MongoDB will only want to expose stable configuration options however.
 For experimental configuration options, we can use a raw configuration string.